solution25com/store-credit-shopware-6-solution25/README.md

 - **Smooth Checkout Integration** Customers can apply store credit at checkout alongside other payment methods.
 - **Transaction History**: Customers and admins can view a history of store credit transactions.

-_These features work with Shopware 6.4–6.5 and future updates._

 ## Get Started

 ### Installation & Activation